-Summer is normally a busy time of year for many folks in Calgary.
-Whether it’s a family reunion, a long-awaited vacation or any number of other outdoor activities, summer not only brings about crazy schedules, but that dreaded Calgary heat as well.
+Summer is normally a crazy time of year for many folks in Calgary.
+Whether it’s a family reunion, an extended vacation or any variety of other outdoor activities, summer not only brings about crazy schedules, but that dreaded Calgary heat as well.

 We know you’ve already handled all of your AC repair and air conditioner service needs way before summer arrived, so what else can you do to keep cool during those days where you can’t get away to an air conditioned oasis?
 Health Canada has a couple tips:

 - Stay in an air conditioned area as much as you can.
-Of course, outdoor activities make this difficult, but if you are able to take a quick break and take advantage an air conditioned building at a park or a vehicle’s air conditioning, do so.
+Of course, outdoor activities make this difficult, but if you are able to take a short break and utilize an air conditioned building at a park or a vehicle’s air conditioning, do so.

 - Take special measures when scheduling outdoor activities.
-Any type of workout or athletic practices should be held earlier or later in the day when the Calgary temperatures are lower.
+Any type of workout or athletic practices should be held earlier or later in the day when the Calgary temperatures are cooler.

 - Dress to stay cooler in high temperatures.
-Light-colored, lightweight and loose-fitting clothing are your best choice.
+Light-colored, lightweight and loose-fitting clothing are your best bet.

-- Keep your shower or bath a little colder than usual.
-It can help you cool down a little faster so you can get back to enjoying your home’s air conditioning.
+- Keep your shower or bath a little colder than normal.
+It can help you cool down a little sooner so you can get back to enjoying your home’s air conditioning.